Steinmetz

 I built Steinmetz with:

-• Deployment: Docker and Docker Compose for containerised setup
+- Deployment: Docker and Docker Compose for containerized setup